bluenviron/mediamtx/README.md

 [![Lint](https://github.com/aler9/rtsp-simple-server/workflows/lint/badge.svg)](https://github.com/aler9/rtsp-simple-server/actions)
 [![Docker Hub](https://img.shields.io/badge/docker-aler9%2Frtsp--simple--server-blue)](https://hub.docker.com/r/aler9/rtsp-simple-server)

-_rtsp-simple-server_ is a simple, ready-to-use and zero-dependency RTSP server and RTSP proxy, a software that allows multiple users to publish, read and proxy live video and audio streams over time.
+_rtsp-simple-server_ is a simple, ready-to-use and zero-dependency RTSP/RTMP server and RTSP/RTMP proxy, a software that allows multiple users to publish, read and proxy live video and audio streams over time.
 RTSP is a standard protocol that describes how to perform these operations with the help of a server, that is contacted by both publishers and readers and relays the publisher's streams to the readers.

 Features: